iteh/crowbar-virtualbox/README.md

 #unregister and delete a vm:
 vboxmanage unregistervm <vm-name> --delete

-# set nic config (this is maybe the wrong way as it forgets about this settings on a vm start)#
+# set nic config according to the settings in config.sh#
-/usr/lib/virtualbox/VBoxNetAdpCtl vboxnet0 192.168.124.1 netmask 255.255.255.0
+./reset-network.sh
 ```